 Whenever a Bill is tabled before Parliament that has significant impact on the financial status of the CPP or an amendment is made to another public pension plan falling under the statutory responsibilities of the Chief Actuary, the OCA must submit an actuarial report valuing this impact to the appropriate minister.

-The OCA has identified several priorities and projects that will address situations that the organization will face in the current planning period.
+The OCA has identified several priorities for the current planning period.

 Central to the OCA is the triennial Actuarial Report on the CPP cycle.
 This report is one of the items to be considered by the federal and provincial finance ministers when reviewing and making recommendations with respect to the CPP.
 Following the preparation and submission to the Finance Minister of each Actuarial Report on the CPP, the OCA commissions an external peer review of the report that aims at enhancing the transparency of the CPP report and ensuring that the most stringent standards and international best practices are applied.
 The U.K.'s Government Actuary's Department (GAD) ranks candidates for the panel of independent peer reviewers and then releases an opinion of the work performed by the review panel upon their completion.
 In preparation for the next triennial Actuarial Report on the CPP cycle, the OCA takes appropriate actions regarding the recommendations made by the independent peer reviewers.